 - To experience and understand the properties of light and how this can explain the shape and size of the light areas and shadows and how light is perceived by the eye.

 - Understanding how some historical and contemporary discoveries in the field of physics have affected human living conditions and views of the world

-The work in Optik follows a pedagogical model with inspiration, prediction, exploration and documentation of the work.
+The work in Optics follows an educational model with inspiration, prediction, exploration, and documentation of the work.

 We explore the properties of light in the work with lenses, mirrors and color shadows and then discuss and document what we experience.

 - That everyone should experience pleasure-filled mathematics and become aware that it is about much more than just counting.

 - That everyone should understand that mathematics is everywhere around us and enriches our lives.

 - That everyone who visits Baghdad should feel strengthened in their mathematical knowledge and know that different cultures have contributed to the development of mathematics.

 Alkwarizmi, a mathematician working in Baghdad in the 8th century, receives and can also meet Hypatia, Brahmagupta or Sonja Kovalevskaja.